 “If the present course of the abolitionists is right, then the course of Christ and the apostles were wrong.” – Charles Hodge (1860)4

 The emphasis from pro-slavery defenders was always upon “a literal reading of the Bible” which they said represented the mind and will of God himself.
+For them, Scripture was the ultimate authority.
 Slave-holding, therefore, was not only justified but also moral because it was recognized as such in Scripture.
 Slavery’s defenders relied on emphasizing Scripture’s authority, while those in opposition to slavery, emphasized the teachings of Jesus.
 Pro-slavery advocates continually contrasted the conservative nature of their position (based on a literal biblical reading), to the liberal interpretation implied by those opposed to slavery.

-Since Christ came to fulfill and not to destroy the Law, the argument ran, he therefore sanctioned the institutions and relationships existing at the time which he did not expressly condemn.
+Pro-slavery Christians argued that since Christ came to fulfill and not to destroy the Law, he therefore sanctioned the institutions and relationships existing at the time which he did not expressly condemn.
 Since Roman slavery existed at that time and he said nothing against it, the logic was, Christ obviously accepted the institution of slavery.
 So how did Christians break free from this type of theology?

 Jesus said that the greatest commandment is to “love God” and to “love your neighbor as yourself” (Mark 12:28-31).
 Christians today argue that this is enough to warrant the abolishment of slavery.
 After all, it is impossible to love your neighbor and simultaneously use your strength to refuse them personal freedom.
 The only problem is, this isn’t a new command; it comes from the Old Testament (Leviticus 19:18).
 To the Jews, the word “neighbor” was understood to be referring to “our people.”
 So then if the ancient Israelites didn’t view slaves as their neighbors then why do Christians?